-This year, Michael York celebrates his fiftieth year as a professional actor, having accumulated an impressive body of work on screen, stage, television, and with audio recording, Michael York retains the enthusiasm for the actor’s life he first experienced growing up in England.
-Joining the National Youth Theatre, he played Shakespeare in London and Europe, going on to perform extensively at Oxford University and graduating with an MA in English.
+This year, Michael York celebrates his fiftieth year as a professional actor, having accumulated an impressive body of work on screen, stage, television, and with audio recording.
+He retains the enthusiasm for the actor’s life he first experienced growing up in England where, joining the National Youth Theatre, he played Shakespeare in London and Europe, going on to perform extensively at Oxford University, graduating with an MA in English.

 He joined Laurence Olivier’s new National Theatre Company in 1965 and shortly afterward made his film debut in Franco Zeffirelli’s The Taming of the Shrew with Richard Burton and Elizabeth Taylor.
 He was also Tybalt in Zeffirelli’s Romeo and Juliet and John the Baptist in his Jesus of Nazareth.

 York’s nearly 100 other screen credits include Joseph Losey’s Accident, Bob Fosse’s Cabaret with Liza Minnelli, Something for Everyone with Angela Lansbury, the all-star Murder on the Orient Express, The Last Remake of Beau Geste, as d’Artagnan in The Three Musketeers, the title role in Logan’s Run, and opposite Burt Lancaster in The Island of Dr. Moreau.
 He even played himself in Billy Wilder’s Fedora.
-He filmed, For Those I Love, in English and French, and was in all three Austin Powers movies and in both Omega Code films.
+He filmed, For Those I Love, in English and French, and was in all three Austin Powers movies and both Omega Code films.
 His most recent film is The Mill and the Cross with Rutger Hauer and Charlotte Rampling.

-His television work includes The Forsyte Saga, Great Expectations, Space, The Heat of the Day, A Knight in Camelot, The Night of the Fox, and The Lot (Emmy nomination).
-Recently in Larry David’s Curb Your Enthusiasm, he was also a guest character in The Simpsons.
-He most recently starred in The Four Seasons.
+His television work includes The Forsyte Saga, Great Expectations, Space, The Heat of the Day, A Knight in Camelot, The Night of the Fox, The Far Country, The Lot (Emmy nomination), Larry David’s Curb Your Enthusiasm.
+A guest character in The Simpsons, he most recently starred in The Four Seasons.

 Broadway and regional theater credits include Someone Who’ll Watch Over Me, Bent, The Crucible, Ring Round the Moon, the world premiere of Tennessee Williams’ Out Cry, and the title role in Cyrano de Bergerac.
-He was in the musical of The Little Prince and recently toured the US in Camelot, playing King Arthur.
+He was in the musical of The Little Prince and toured the US in Camelot, playing King Arthur.
 He most recently appeared in concert performances of My Fair Lady.

 York’s distinctive voice can be heard in more than 90 audio book and film narrations as varied as The Book of Psalms, Memories, Dreams, Reflections, The Vampire Lestat, and his own children’s book, The Magic Paw Paw.
 Grammy-nominated for Treasure Island, he won awards for The Fencing Master, Creating True Peace, Goodbye to Berlin, and The Lion, the Witch and the Wardrobe.
 Recent recordings include How Do I Love Thee?, Peter and the Wolf, and The Carnival of the Animals, and the documentary, Mary Pickford: Muse of the Movies.

 Tthe narrator of The Word of Promise audio Bible, York’s latest recordings include Cry, The Beloved Country, Alice in Wonderland, and Earth Songs.
-His recording with composer Michael Hoppe of Prayers: a personal selection, a follow up to their How Do I Love The, was an Audie Award Finalist for 2012.
+His collaboration with composer Michael Hoppe of Prayers: a personal selection, a follow up to their How Do I Love The, was an Audie Award Finalist for 2012.